MicrosoftWorks/IBM-BASIC-Fun/README.md

 # IBM-BASIC-Fun
-So, here's a couple files from AI I generated to play around with on my 5150.
-This was a dope to think I could 'learn' from this...
+So, here's a couple files from AI I had generated to play around in IBM Cassette BASIC on my 5150.
+I only ask for one's disgust as a thank you.
+I think I would be able to polish up the code with effort after the couple of W3C classes I took in my ability gone past. ' from this...
 So, here's my failure on display for all to appreciate :D

 Some bs I "did" this to run on the IBM 5150 (&amp;+etc.) that probably dpoesn't work &etc.) For IBM Cassette basic and beyond for the 5150 and beyond.
 Labled as such, and beyond, I hope someone has some fun, and beyond